| | | |

 Over head close up of super easy homemade pesto mayo.

-You really do need an immersion blender for this recipe.
-I’ve tried to make it in a blender and it just doesn’t work as well, or as quickly.
-The best combination is a handheld immersion blender and a tall narrow jar.
-A jar that is too wide or too large will not emulsify the ingredients the way a skinny jar will.
+You do need an immersion blender for this recipe.
+I’ve tried to make it in a blender, but it doesn’t work as well or as quickly.
+The best combination is a handheld immersion blender and a tall, narrow jar.
+A too-wide or too-large jar will not emulsify the ingredients like a skinny jar that fits the blender.

 Jump to: